Stray bullet theory pushed by White Sox has 73-year history in nation’s ballparks

 Olsthoorn sued the Royals and a state agency in federal court, alleging they allowed someone to enter the ballpark with a gun.
 A confidential settlement was reached, with the team denying wrongdoing, ESPN reported.

-Then on June 16, 2012, a bullet struck Charles Sweatt in the thigh as he was watching the Tampa Rays play against the Miami Marlins at Tropicana Field, a domed stadium in St. Petersburg, Florida.
+Then on June 16, 2012, a bullet struck Charles Sweatt in his thigh as he was watching the Tampa Bay Rays play the Miami Marlins at Tropicana Field, a domed stadium in St. Petersburg, Florida.

-Sweatt, the police chief in Parker, Fla., initially thought he was struck by a foul ball and he was only left with a bruise, according to the Tampa Bay Times.
+Sweatt, the police chief in Parker, Florida, initially thought he was struck by a foul ball and he was only left with a bruise, according to the Tampa Bay Times.

-At the time, police said the bullet could’ve come from miles away and may have stemmed from a shooting at a park around the same time.
+At the time, police said the bullet could have come from miles away and may have stemmed from a shooting at a park around the same time.

+On Friday, a St. Petersburg police spokeswoman said no arrests have been made.

-Five years later, on May 2, 2017, a 34-year-old woman was grazed in the arm while sitting near the dugout at Busch Stadium, where the St. Louis Cardinals were hosting the Milwaukee Brewers.
+Five years later, on May 2, 2017, a 34-year-old woman was grazed in her arm while sitting near the dugout at Busch Stadium, where the St. Louis Cardinals were hosting the Milwaukee Brewers.

 A fan said no one noticed anything was wrong until security was summoned to help, and police said a bullet was found near her seat, according to USA Today.
 The team initially said the bullet “presumably originated outside the stadium.”